ChouYunShuo/CSES_Practices/README.md

 Recursion:
 - Recursive construct all strings with length (n-1)
 - add current char in the front, and use a unordered_set to avoid duplication

+### 16.Apple Division
+Recursion:

+- Find all subset sum
+- use bit maniputation or backtrack to find the subsets